mohitdhatrak/Spark-UI/README.md

 HTML, Vanilla CSS

 ### Features
   - All components colors, styles can be easily customized using the given css-variables for them!
-The components are responsive too.
-  - You can either import css for all components, or you can import css for a component individually too thus avoiding extra css.
+  - You can either import css for all components, or you can import css for a component individually too, thus avoiding extra css.
+  - The library as well as all components are responsive.
+  - Appropriate color constrast ratio, website keyboard accessible.
+  - Used meta tags with author-name, description, title and keywords.
+  - Used semantic HTML tags for better accessibility.

 ### List of available components -
 #### 1. Avatar